ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr quota`
 {: #bx_cr_quota}

-Displays your current quotas for traffic and storage, and usage information against those quotas.
+Displays your current quotas for traffic and storage, and usage information against those quotas for the region that you're logged in to.

 ```
 ibmcloud cr quota